29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

 5. Include Bold Florals

 Large floral patterns in tones of orange, pink, lavender and gold were everywhere in the most popular 70s outfits.
-Add floral to your 70s outfit in the form of a flowy blouse or go really bold with bright, floral wide-leg pants.
+Add florals to your 70s outfit in the form of a flowy blouse or go really bold with bright, floral wide-leg pants.
+Choosing an oversized floral shirt is also a solid pick if you’re searching for casual men’s outfit 70s options.

 6. Don a Gold Lamé Dress